 Unfortunately, calcium intake can be tricky, because you may not notice when you’re low in calcium.

-Any condition relating to the bones, nerves, teeth, kidneys, or your heart could have a component of calcium deficiency to it.
-Your physician can order a blood test to check your calcium levels in light of any of these problems or if you show signs of osteopororis or a thyroid disorder.
+Any condition relating to the bones, nerves, teeth, kidneys, or heart could have a component of calcium deficiency.
+Your physician can order a blood test to check your calcium levels in light of any of these problems or if you show signs of osteoporosis or a thyroid disorder.
 Although it’s rare to see full-blown severe calcium deficiency, it isn’t something to take lightly, as it can result in death.

 In order to function properly, calcium must be able to draw on the vitamin D and magnesium in our bodies.
 Without adequate levels of these nutrients, calcium will not be properly absorbed, which means no matter how much of it we consume, our bodies will not be able to use it properly.

 The Vitamin D Council recommends we get 2000 IUs of vitamin D per day.
 Many doctors are on board with this level, although the Recommended Daily Allowance of vitamin D is still listed at 600 IUs per day.
 You need to discuss the amounts with your own physician.
 For magnesium, the Recommended Daily Allowance is 320 mg per day for adults.

 - “21 Calcium Deficiency Symptoms That Will Surprise You“